cncf/mentoring/mentees/README.md

 Becoming a mentee in a CNCF mentorship program provides numerous benefits, including access to experienced professionals in the field, opportunities for personal and professional growth, and a supportive network for guidance and feedback.
 It can also help you to acquire new skills and knowledge, develop a deeper understanding of the industry, and increase your chances of success in your career.

-## **Mentee Expectations**
+## Mentee Expectations

 Participating in a mentorship program can require a lot of time, effort and dedication.
 In exchange for that commitment, a seasoned mentor offers their valuable time and expertise to aid your learning and development.

 To ensure the experience is positive for everyone involved, there are a few key things you as a mentee can do to maximise your opportunity:

 * **Make sure you can devote yourself to the minimum required hours throughout the program.** This can vary between projects, but often you will be expected to invest a significant amount of time on a weekly basis to your work.
-This might also mean taking priority over your study or personal obligations, depending on the project.
 To avoid confusion, *be realistic about how much time you can put into the program*, and communicate openly with your mentor to confirm your proposed commitment is also feasible for them.

 * **Be open about your skill level.** Applying for opportunities that exceed your level of skill or experience can mean more work, and possibly frustration, for those involved as the program progresses.